egmontmika/egmontmika.com/content/blog/building-a-fortune.md

 +++
 The best fortune you can build is trust.

-You build trust by saying what you do and by doing what you said.
-Keeping your promises.
-Living up to your words.
+Building trust is simple.
+Say what you are going to do and then do what you said.
+You keep your promises.
+You act out your words.
 Never doing less, rather a little more.

 Without any hidden agenda, without cutting corners or faking the results, and without covering up your mistakes.